Active adventures in Antarctica

 • main port charges;

-• information materials before the cruise.
+• information material before the cruise.

 Paid extra